Jonathan Isaac Injury: Downgraded to out

 DraftKings NBA

-NBA DFS Picks: DraftKings Play-In Tournament Plays and Strategy for Wednesday, April 1512 days ago
+NBA DFS Picks: DraftKings Plays and Strategy for Wednesday, April 229 days ago

 -